 Q: Is it possible to be a Buddy while I have re-exams in the summer or winter AID week?

 A: Yes.
 Your fellow Buddies can take over from you for that day.
-You can arrange this yourself with them.
+Make sure to check if this is possible before subscribing.

 Q: Is being a Buddy Mentor hard?